 Our supply chains

 As a provider of professional services, CRA does not have an active supply chain of any consequence, being limited to office supplies.
 As such, the risk of modern slavery existing within this supply chain is very low.
-However, we do still remain vigilant and monitor the level of risk involved when dealing with our suppliers and will take appropriate measures if a higher risk of modern slavery is deemed to exist.
+However, we do still remain vigilant and monitor the level of risk involved throughout any of our suppliers and will take appropriate measures if a higher risk of modern slavery is deemed to exist.

 Our policies in relation to slavery and human trafficking